smebizdev/tpp-reference-server/README-VALIDATION.md

 brew services list
 ```

+You can find a [Kafka quickstart installation guide here](https://kafka.apache.org/quickstart),
+for alternate install instructions.

 We expect to add steps for setting up a docker container for running Kafka soon.

 ## Creating test topic in Kafka